 So fuck God, he's not a good enough scape goat for me...

-As shocking as it was to witness this scene on a prime TV show, I was not too surprised to hear Elliot utter these words with such conviction.
-There are many people out there who harbor the exact same setiments as Elliot, many atheists out there who have given up on religion, period.
+As shocking as it was to witness this scene on a prime TV show and as much as I did not agree with him entirely, I was not too surprised to hear Elliot utter these words with such conviction.
+Beacuse there are many atheists out there who harbor the exact same setiments as Elliot and unfortunately have given up on religion, period.
 Let's face it, Christianity, Islam, and Judaism have all had their fare share of bloodshed, persecution, and deceit in some form or other for thousands of years leaving many individuals confused, detached, and without conviction.

-What bothers me about Elliot's beliefs and his way of thinking is that he is excluding one VERY profound anomaly in religion, namely Buddhism.
-Buddhism is the one religion that does not promote, nor believe in any of the things that Elliot is bitching about.
+But what bothered me most about Elliot's beliefs and his way of thinking is that he is excluding one VERY profound anomaly in religion, namely Buddhism.
+Buddhism is the one religion that does not promote, nor believe in any of the things that Elliot is complaining about.
 Buddhism does not condone the killing of any man or creature.
 Buddhism does not put certain men on pedestals, nor ask for money for your redemption.
 Buddhism does not fabricate stories that are untrue in an attempt to inspire awe in it's followers.
 Buddhism is not about acquiring material goods or promoting exclusionary principles.
-Buddhism is the perfect religious belief, Buddhism is truth, inner-truth pure and simple.
+Buddhism is a religious belief focused upon awakening oneself, Buddhism is truth, inner-truth pure and simple.

-The things that Elliot is fighting against echo the exact reasons why I abandoned all other religions long ago.
-Even as a child, I could see through the false masks of deception and the clandestine methods of control.
+Studying all major religions throughout my life, even as a child, I could see through the false masks of deception and the clandestine methods of control.
 Although I was baptized Lutheran, I was not forced into any one religious belief.
 My parents believed that religion should be an individual choice, and they also realized early on that I would only believe what I wanted to believe.
 Thus began my journey to find a religion that was as universal as my own thinking.
 A religion that did not battle against anything else.
 A religion strong enough for me to adopt and believe in 'forever'.
-After hearing Elliot's speech, I was disappointed he could not see the obvious exclusion that he was omitting and I began to feel sorry for Elliot.
+After hearing Elliot's speech, I was disappointed he could not see the obvious exclusion that he was omitting and I began to feel sorry for people like Elliot who go through life without any belief in God.
 But many people make this mistake and some people even claim that buddhism is not a religion at all.
-I find this thinking ludicrous, considering that Buddhism laid the foundation for both Islamic and Christian beliefs (do your homework people).
+I find this thinking ludicrous, considering that Buddhism laid the foundation for many Christian beliefs (do your homework people).

-How buddhism has helped me throughout various stages in life is a topic for another day.
-But in general, without these beliefs, I would NOT be here right now.
-I would have given up on life long ago, because without purpose, what is the reason for living?
-Following buddhist practices and constantly looking 'within' instead of 'without' is powerful enough reason for me to rise yet another day with hope and aspiration.
+How buddhism has helped me throughout various stages in my life is a topic for another day.
+But in general, without these beliefs and without purpose, what is the reason for living?
+Following buddhist practices and eternally seeking to be awakened and enlightened is powerful enough reason for me to rise yet another day with hope and aspiration.
 Those few people who know my buddhist self can see quite clearly how much it helps me in my life.
-I'm not saying I am the perfect buddhist or anything, far from it.
-And until I am at an age where I am ready to go completely off-grid forever and meditate my way into nirvana, I will remain attached to my buddhist beliefs.
+I'm not saying that I am the perfect buddhist or anything, far from it, but I do remain attached to my buddhist beliefs.
 Especially while living downtown under materialist control during this insane age of 'fabricated reality'.
 The universe is a crazy place and there are many mysteries to solve, many truths to find, many hills to climb.
 I feel that much more empowered following buddhism versus no religion at all.